-The post-baccalaureate program at UNO includes a Master's degree-granting program; three 15-credit hour, stand-alone certificates in Advanced Writing, Technical Communication, and Teaching English to Speakers of Other Languages (TESOL).
+The post-baccalaureate program at UNO includes a Master's degree-granting program; two 15-credit hour, stand-alone certificates in Advanced Writing, Technical Communication, and one 12-credit, stand-alone certificate in Teaching English to Speakers of Other Languages (TESOL).
 The Department of English also offers a graduate minor of 9 hours for students enrolled in master's degree programs from other departments across the University.
-Non-degree students may also enroll in our courses as long as they do not exceed 9 credit hours total non-degree work.
+Non-degree students may also enroll in our courses as long as they do not exceed 9 credit hours total of non-degree work.
 The English master's degree must be completed within ten consecutive calendar years.
 Coursework older than 10 years (30 consecutive terms) cannot be used for a master's degree.

-The English Department has no application deadline dates, which means that you can apply at anytime.
+The English Department has no application deadline dates, which means that you can apply at any time.
 Note that the closer to the semester in which you apply, the less likely you are to get into the classes that you desire.